HobbyChop/sDS/README.md

 ## Shaping the sound

 Every setting in the LAB also responds to a MIDI control change, so you can play it by hand or automate it from your sequencer.
-The controls below shape the current instrument.
+The LAB shows only the controls that apply to the current voice type; all of them are listed below.

 Performance